raj23manj/springBoot/jokesapp/README.md

        bean only defines one constructor to begin with.
 However, if several constructors are available, at least one must be annotated to teach the container which one to use.

-    * Setter Injection or as nor mal method
+    * Setter Injection or as normal method
      -  public class TennisCoach {
             private FortuneService fortuneService;
             // constructor